-After the Plan NS-A was selected as the Tentatively Selected Plan (TSP), two (2) refinements were made in order to be as inclusive as possible and reduce the greatest amount of flood risk in the study area.
-These refinements resulted in the inclusion of an additional 39 structures to the TSP and were carried forward into the Recommended Plan.
+To be as inclusive as possible and reduces the greatest amount of flood risk in the study area, two (2) refinements were made to Plan NS-A. These refinements resulted in the inclusion of an additional 39 structures to the TSP.
 This plan will be referred to as NS-A.1.
 The first refinement added non-residential structures from four (4) community groups (Barrington, Bristol Downtown, Narragansett and Shawomet).
-Although these groups had an overall BCR less than 1.0 when both elevations and floodproofing were considered, the BCR for non-residential floodproofing alone was greater than 1.0.
+Although these groups had an overall BCR less than 0.9 when both elevations and floodproofing were considered, the BCR for non-residential floodproofing alone was greater than 1.0.
 Table 6-1 shows the economic analysist for the four (4) community groups.
 The rows highlighted in blue include the costs and benefits of non-residential floodproofing.
 As a result of this refinement, twenty-five non-residential properties were added in Plan NS-A.1.